Skip to content

 First Inference in Unity

-Unpack a Tryll release, drop the package and the server into your Unity project, configure one project setting, and watch a single Generate node print its answer to a text element during Play Mode — no chat UI required.
+Unpack a Tryll release, drop the package into your Unity project (the server is bundled inside it), configure one project setting, download a model through the Model Manager, and watch a single Generate node print its answer to the Console during Play Mode — no chat UI required.

 What you'll build

-A scene with a TryllAgentComponent on a GameObject that, on Start, connects to a locally-spawned Tryll server, downloads a model on first run, sends the prompt "In one sentence: what is Tryll?", and streams the answer into a UI Text element.
+A scene with a TryllAgentComponent on a GameObject that, on Start, connects to a locally-spawned Tryll server and creates a one-node agent.
+You trigger the first inference by right-clicking the component in the Inspector (Context Menu → Ask Tryll), and the answer streams into the Unity Console.

 Before you start